 Dr. Tracy Smith earned her PhD in Biological and Health Psychology from the University of Pittsburgh and has been conducting research related to nicotine and tobacco for 8 years.
 The primary goal of her research is to improve public health by providing information about how to regulate tobacco products, including both cigarettes and e-cigarettes.
 Dr. Smith is originally from South Carolina and earned her undergraduate degree from College of Charleston.
 When she’s not at work, Tracy spends as much time as possible by the ocean with her family.

 Emma is a Research Assistant in the Department of Psychiatry Addiction Sciences Division.
 In 2021 Emma graduated from Oregon State University with a bachelor’s degree in Sociology.
 While completing her undergraduate degree, she was able to volunteer for organizations that focused on serving vulnerable populations.
-She particularly enjoyed working with Jackson Street Youth Services and OSU’s Inside/Out Program.
-It was there she discovered her passion for understanding both the root cause and impact of addiction on a person’s life.
+Emma particularly enjoyed working with Jackson Street Youth Services and OSU’s Inside/Out Program.
+It was there that she discovered their passion for understanding both the root cause and impact of addiction on a person’s life.
 Emma also enjoys embroidering, borosilicate glass work, and taking road trips with her friends and partner.